nathaneastwood/fablore/src/main-story/13-heavy-hitters/arena-announcements.md

 ## Kassai
 A crimson storm rises from the sands, not just a fighter, but a terror!<br>
 With a mind as sharp as her sabres, she paints the arena in blood<br>
-Quick, lethal, and utterly merciless, she's here to collect her coin<br>
+Quick, lethal, and utterly merciless, she's just here to collect her coin<br>
 With a purpose known only to the gods, "The Terror of the Golden Sand" [Kassai](../../heroes-of-rathe/kassai-about.md#kassai-of-the-golden-sand)!<br>